lamar-77/BreastCancerRecrrencePredictionAI/README.md

 ⸻

-🎯 Project Goal
+🎯 **Project Goal**

 Develop a reproducible AI-based system that predicts the recurrence of breast cancer using patient MRI data.

 ⸻

 🎯**Objectives**

   • Preprocess MRI images for model training
   • Design & build a CNN architecture
   • Train the model using TCIA dataset
- • Evaluate model performance using accuracy & loss
+  • Evaluate model performance using accuracy
   • Generate Grad-CAM visualizations for explainability
   • Ensure reproducibility for future research

 ⸻